omonimus1/blog-jade-rubick/content/posts/2022-05-09--compensation-and-equity/index.md

 * If they were rehired into their position, would they get a raise?
 * If they were rehired into their position today, would they have more unvested equity?
 * Do a pass for fairness.
 Is everyone being paid fairly for their level?
+* Are there any salaries that seem higher than they should be?
+If so, have you seen any patterns behind this, like the recruiters or hiring managers?
+Or when they were hired?

 ## What do you do now?